tatry/pi-parport/README.md

 ### Building the driver

+To simply install only drivers just execute `./install.sh` from root directory of this repository.
+It will install kernel modules and Device Tree Overlay.

 For convenience, the generic parport code is duplicated in this repo, since the Raspberry Pi Foundation does not ship the compiled modules in the `raspberrypi-kernel` package (at least in old Raspbian